sharetribe/sharetribe/ISSUE_TEMPLATE.md

+Please add only one problem per Issue.
+If you are facing multiple problems, add multiple Issues.

 ##### Sharetribe Version:

 _Share the git commit hash of the version of Sharetribe that you are using.
 You can find it by running `git rev-parse HEAD` in your Sharetribe directory._